Z3Prover/z3/doc/design_recfuns.md

   recursive functions
 - makes `define-funs-rec` a first-class citizen of the language,  usable to model user-defined theories or to analyze functional programs directly

+## Optimizations

+- maybe `C_f_i` literals should never be decided on (they can always be propagated).
+  Even stronger: they should not be part of conflicts?
+  (i.e. tune conflict resolution to always resolve these literals away, disregarding their level)